 - The B.C.
 Society of Transition Houses – Support to transition houses, second-and-third-stage houses, safe homes, and PEACE and Violence is Preventable programs.

 - B.C.
 Housing – Search for safe homes and transition houses in B.C. for people fleeing violence at home.

 - National Domestic Violence Hotline – Safety plans, self-care, and help for people in abusive situations in Canada.

 - HeretoHelp – Support and assistance to improve mental health, manage mental health, and use substances in healthier ways.

 - BounceBack – A free online, video, or phone-based program that offers coaching and skill-building resources.

-Here2Talk is a newly announced program from the B.C. government, with online resources and professional counsellors available to help with a wide range of current concerns, like anxiety, abuse, balance, stress, and more.
+Here2Talk is a program from the B.C. government, with online resources and professional counsellors available to help with a wide range of current concerns, like anxiety, abuse, balance, stress, and more.
 All calls, chats, and conversations are strictly confidential and accessible via the website, phone, or smartphone app.
 No issue is too big or too small to discuss.